CS450-ECE461/fall2016-group1-apiserver/README.md

 ### Travis CI ###
 ```
-Travis CI is a test suite that automatically runs on this repository.
+Travis CI is an automatic build suite that runs on this repository.
 ```